The Electric Vehicle Rebate In California And Other Incentives

 First Off, Why Are There EV Incentives In California?

-There are many reasons why California offers incentives to get more EVs on the road.
+There are several reasons why California offers incentives to get more EVs on the road.

-California was ranked last for 17 of 18 years for air quality by the American Lung Association.
+California was ranked dead last for 17 of 18 years for air quality by the American Lung Association.
 This was before the recent wildfires.
-On top of that, seventy percent of Californians live in areas with unhealthy air.
+Today, it continues to be the worst state for air quality.
+On top of that, 80% of Californians live in areas with unhealthy air.
 A lot of this is caused by the ozone (smog) and particle pollution from vehicle emissions.

 So be sure to take advantage of incentives.
 By driving an EV you’re doing a service for the environment and the health of other Californians.